syndesisio/syndesis/proposals/044-integration-model.md

 An `Integration` is the domain object describing Camel Routes used for performing integration tasks.
 Each `Integration` has properties which can be changed by a user from the UI like its name, so its mutable.

-The actual logic like the connectors used and the configuration is encapsulated in an `IntegrationRevision`.
+The actual logic like the used connectors used and the configuration is encapsulated in an `IntegrationRevision`.
-Multiple `IntegrationRevision` can be connected to a single `Integration`.
+Multiple `IntegrationRevision`s can be connected to a single `Integration`.
 Each `IntegrationRevision` represents a certain version of the defined integration and can be in different states.

 Both objects are managed by `syndesis-rest` and `syndesis-ui`.